-Our first stop inter railing in Italy was Lake Como.
-We stayed in the small town of Valmadrera that was a lot like the other small towns along the lake; really beautiful (possibly the most beautiful place you will ever see), but a little lacking in atmosphere.
-Think of a beautiful model who is sizzling hot but has no substance and zero bantz.
+Lake Como is really beautiful but a little lacking in atmosphere.
+Think of a beautiful model who is sizzling hot but has and zero bantz.

 The first thing we fell in love with at Lake Como was the mountains.
 I bloody love mountains, they make even the most miserable of places look amazing, put a mountain in Peckham and I’m more likely to visit the place.
 Not that Lake Como needs anything additional to make it more beautiful of course; the lake, architecture and gorgeous countryside was so dream like it’s easy to see why George Clooney chose to get married here.

 During our stay we hopped on a boat and sailed up the lake towards Bellagio (which I found out is not just the name of a hotel in Vegas).
 Bellagio is arguably one of the richest and most famous towns on Lake Como.
 When we arrived we noticed that a) it was bloody busy and b) there were more jewellery shops than supermarkets telling us that this was a place for the super rich and boy were we right!
 As we sat along the front enjoying an ice cream in the 32 degree heat two posh Eton boys came walking along carrying boxes of Prosecco whilst trying to flag down their yacht.
 I can’t imagine a more perfect representation of being well-off.

 Bellagio is very pretty, did I mention that everywhere was very pretty?
 It really is a gorgeous place, even though the nearest place to swim is quite a walk from the front and the cafes and restaurants are on the pricey side.